josheinhorn/NAXB/README.md

 }
 ````
 ### Namespaces
-Namespaces are supported by NAXB and are added to each class using the NamespaceDeclarationAttribute.
-Multiple NamespaceDeclarationAttributes may be used on a single class:
+Namespaces are supported by NAXB and are added to each class using the `NamespaceDeclarationAttribute`.
+This attribute may be used multiple times on a single class:
 ````C#
 [XmlModelBinding]
 [NamespaceDeclaration(Uri = "http://example.com", Prefix = "ex")]